viczommers/arc-kalshi-oracle/README.md

 After that if the Admin wants to `10.` rebalance the portfolio to have, let's say, instead of 1 USD and 1 € it can do that by calling the reBalance function ( this also allows for the KalshiLinkOracle to do the same reBalancing automatically ).
 Finally the pool participant can withdraw `11.` his portion of the pie by burning his/her PST token(s) using the withdrawAndBurn function.

+For more details on how the first main contract (treasury) and second smart contract (oracle) works, see below.

 ---

 ## Installation